CAA School Zone Safety Assessment

-A CAA National Poll and recent CAA research indicates that school zones are becoming more dangerous.
-Parents with children aged 4 to 13 are reporting an increase every year in unsafe driving practices in school zones.
+Parents with young children are reporting an increase in unsafe driving practices in school zones.
+According to a CAA study, the top two hazardous driving behaviours that motorists perform in a school zone are speeding and distracted driving.
+A CAA National Poll and recent CAA research also indicated that school zones are becoming more dangerous.
 92% of parents have noticed one or more bad driving behaviours in 2019 compared to 86% in 2017.
-Speeding and distracted driving are the top two hazardous driving behaviours performed by motorists in a school zone.
 Jaywalking and failing to look both ways before crossing the street were the top two risky behaviours for pedestrians including students.
+More details on our research can be found here.